LeLaR: The First In-Orbit Demonstration of an AI-Based Satellite Attitude Controller: Introduction and Background

 \section{Introduction and Background}

-In recent years, Machine Learning (ML) and Artificial Intelligence (AI)-based methods have increasingly entered engineering disciplines, particularly robotics, with notable progress in quadrupedal~\cite{DBLP:journals/corr/abs-2109-11978} and humanoid robots such as Agile~Justin developed at the German Aerospace Center (DLR)~\cite{R_stel_2025}.
+In recent years, Machine Learning (ML) and Artificial Intelligence (AI)-based methods have increasingly entered engineering disciplines, particularly robotics, with notable progress in quadrupedal~\cite{pmlr-v164-rudin22a} and humanoid robots, such as Agile~Justin, developed at the German Aerospace Center (DLR)~\cite{R_stel_2025}.
 This influence is now expanding into the aerospace sector, where AI-driven methods are being explored for highly nonlinear applications, including robust attitude control for launch vehicles~\cite{aerospace12030203, Xue2023}, combustion chamber regulation~\cite{Hoerger2025}, UAV control~\cite{aerospace12080684, Mohiuddin2025}, and satellite attitude control~\cite{doi:10.2514/6.2025-1145, upm90311, retagne2024adaptive}.
 The motivation stems from the increasing autonomy and complexity required by modern spacecraft, which demand control strategies capable of adapting to dynamic environments while minimizing human intervention.
 Deep Reinforcement Learning (DRL), a variant of classical Reinforcement Learning~\cite{sutton1998reinforcement}, has shown considerable promise in this context.
-For example, for launch vehicles, DRL-based controllers using the Soft Actor–Critic~\cite{haarnoja2018soft} algorithm have been applied in simulation to achieve load-relief attitude control under aerodynamic disturbances~\cite{aerospace12030203}.
+For example, for launch vehicles, DRL-based controllers using the Soft Actor–Critic (SAC)~\cite{haarnoja2018soft} algorithm have been applied in simulation to achieve load-relief attitude control under aerodynamic disturbances~\cite{aerospace12030203}.
 Similarly, DRL-based adaptive controllers for quad-tiltrotor UAVs improve disturbance rejection and tracking performance compared to classical methods~\cite{aerospace12080684} in simulation.
+For satellites, DRL has been used in simulation to maintain operational capability under unknown ADCS failures, where a Deep Deterministic Policy Gradient (DDPG)~\cite{lillicrap2015continuous}-based controller reorients solar panels toward the Sun without requiring explicit fault models~\cite{doi:10.2514/6.2025-1145}.
+Other work demonstrates the feasibility of real-time DRL-based magnetic attitude control on embedded hardware on ground~\cite{upm90311}.
+In addition, Proximal Policy Optimization (PPO)~\cite{schulman2017proximal}-based controllers using stacked observations, similar to our observation space design from~\cite{djebko2023learning}, achieve robust attitude control across varying satellite masses in simulation, outperforming classical PID control in settling time and stability~\cite{retagne2024adaptive}.